Rakarake/Engineless/README.md

 since the you will always get copies of value types.
 A workaround is wrapping value types in your own classes.

+The engine is currently not optimized for speed, it does not take locality into consideration, and queries are of O(n) complexity (even ones that query one component).

 If you know how to solve this, tell me 😳 (the value types are boxed, so the solution might not be that far off, maybe).